 Now, my husband, who is also of Irish descent, and I go to see Irish (or Irish-inspired) musicians as often as we can, enjoy Irish literature, and have dreamed of our own trip for years.
 As our 25th Anniversary was approaching, it wasn’t hard to decide how to celebrate.
 A trip to Ireland, of course!

 Much like us, your reasons for traveling will be personal to you and your traveling companions.
-But whatever inspires your journey, learning more about Irish culture will deeply enhance your trip.
+If you are traveling with kids, enjoy this collection of things for families to do in Ireland and be sure to read our article, Joyful and Educational Trip Planning for Families.
+Whatever inspires your journey, learning more about Irish culture will deeply enhance your trip.
 Read on to discover what to learn before your own trip to Ireland so that you, too, can have the trip of your lifetime!

 What to Read Before Your Trip to Ireland